 Gay-Popular Hotels in Boston

-The Eliot Suite Hotel ☆☆☆☆☆ – Discover a touch of Paris in the heart of Boston with elegant suites, award-winning personalized service and an enviable location in the Back Bay neighborhood.
+The Eliot Suite Hotel ☆☆☆☆☆ – Discover a touch of Paris in the heart of Boston with elegant suites, award-winning personalized service, and an enviable location in the Back Bay neighborhood.
 This luxurious property is the premier destination for discerning business and leisure travelers.
-Guests love the quiet comfort of their European-inspired guestrooms and suites, each beautifully appointed with graceful linen toile and ikat fabrics, sumptuous down bedding, Italian marble countertops, and the finest upscale amenities.
-All accommodations include complimentary Wi-Fi, fully stocked mini-bars, plush bathrobes, flat-screen TVs, and special extras like turndown service, welcome gifts, and nightly shoe shining.
+Guests love the quiet comfort of their European-inspired guestrooms and suites, each beautifully appointed with elegant linen toile and ikat fabrics, sumptuous down bedding, Italian marble countertops, and the most exceptional upscale amenities.
+All accommodations include complimentary Wi-Fi, fully stocked mini-bars, plush bathrobes, flat-screen TVs, and exclusive extras like turndown service, welcome gifts, and nightly shoe shining.
 What more could a refined gay traveler desire?

 Four Seasons Hotel One Dalton Street ☆☆☆☆☆ – Experience the sleek, modern style of one of the cities newest skyscrapers.
-In a cutting-edge 61-storey sculptured tower right in the heart of Back Bay – steps from global business, art, and music – discover the newest in Four Seasons comfort.
-Let their inspiring staff offer friendly, devoted care, re-defining a lifestyle of contemporary luxury in Boston.
+In a cutting-edge 61-storey sculptured tower right in the heart of Back Bay – steps from global business, art, and music – discover the latest in Four Seasons comfort.
+Let their inspiring staff offer friendly, loving care, re-defining a lifestyle of contemporary luxury in Boston.
 This home away from home features floor-to-ceiling windows, providing natural light and sparkling city views.
 Unwind in the airy, modern living area, then retreat to the spacious bedroom with its sunlit en suite bath.
-Excellent for longer stays.
+Excellent for more extended stays.

 The Lenox Boston ☆☆☆☆ – A upscale hotel in a renovated beaux-arts building dating from 1900 where smiles outweigh thread count.
 And with their high ceilings, crystal lamps, and wood-burning fireplaces, there’s a lot to smile about at the Lenox.
 A seamless marriage of historic and modern design lays the foundation for 214 guest rooms and suites.
 From large workspaces to 55 inch TVs (and yes, great bedding), they have planned every detail with you in mind.
 The results?
 Chic and comfy rooms with unique features that are sure to tickle your fancy.